Genvarelli/Cloud-Based-Threat-Detection-Home-Lab/Implementation.md

 ## Module 1: Networking Setup – SecureCloudVPC

-In this module, I built a **secure network architecture** in AWS to separate public and private resources, following best practices for a production-ready environment.
+In this module, I built a **secure network architecture** in AWS to separate public and private resources, following best practices for a production ready environment.
 The goal was to create a **foundational network** that could safely host web applications and backend services while controlling internet access.

 ---